 Probably not, because I like to try different things.
 I do struggle with this at times, as everyone says to make it as a photographer you need to specialise.
 However, in my defence I recognise that I don’t need to be a professional photographer to make good pictures.
 Actually, I think it’s probably easier not to be a pro, so you can keep experimenting and shooting in any direction you like, free of commercial pressure of any kind.

-I have noticed that my work is frequently pictorial, and often moody with lots of contrast, depth, and layers.
+I have noticed that my work is sometimes pictorial, sometimes documentary, but nearly always moody with lots of contrast, depth, and layers.
 Perhaps that’s where some consistency starts to come in, but I do mix things up and change my style quite a bit.
 I have been known to go minimal!

 Do you prefer single images or projects?

-I like both, but there’s something incredible about the project work of photographers like Alec Soth.
+I like both, but there’s something incredible about the project work of photographers like Alec Soth, Bieke Depoorter and Carolyn Drake.
 When you get a great series of images the whole collection adds up to so much more than the sum of the parts.
 Synergy!

 How do you stay motivated?

-I don’t really have to because my livelihood doesn’t depend on it.
 I sometimes go through dry spells where I’m uninspired and don’t feel like making pictures, but I always come out the other side.
-Taking my cameras on holiday usually helps to unblock my creativity.
+Taking my cameras on days out or holidays usually helps to unblock my creativity.